-The Board acts as the Company's compensation committee and in that role is responsible for reviewing and approving corporate goals and objectives relevant to an executive officer's compensation, evaluating the executive officer's performance in light of those goals and objectives and making recommendations with respect to the executive officer's future compensation, based on the evaluation.
+The Compensation Committee is responsible for reviewing and approving corporate goals and objectives relevant to an executive officer's compensation, evaluating the executive officer's performance in light of those goals and objectives and making recommendations with respect to the executive officer's future compensation, based on the evaluation.

-Executive compensation is comprised of short-term compensation in the form of a base salary and long-term ownership through the Company's Share Option Plan.
+Executive compensation is comprised of short-term compensation in the form of a base salary and long-term ownership through the Share Option Plan.
 This structure ensures that a significant portion of executive compensation (stock options) is both long-term and "at risk" and, accordingly, is directly linked to the achievement of business results and the creation of long-term shareholder value.
-The Board determines the number of stock options to be awarded under its Share Option Plan.
+The Board determines the number of stock options to be awarded under the Share Option Plan.
 Stock options are generally awarded to executive officers at the commencement of employment and periodically thereafter.
-Options are granted to reward individuals for current performance, expected future performance and value to the Company.
+Stock options are granted to reward individuals for current performance, expected future performance and value to the Company.
 The size of awards made subsequent to the commencement of employment takes into account stock options already held by the individual.